59 Low Growing Perennial Plants For Garden Edges and Borders

 This short perennial is a grasslike plant that prefers to grow in wet ground and shaded areas.

-Loose loam and dry or medium-wet soil are ideal for Sedge.
+Loose loam and dry or medium-wet soil are ideal for sedge.
 It grows best under trees, so full or partial shade is best.
-Sedge grows well in USDA Zones 3-8.
+Sedge grows well in zones 3-8.

 Shasta Daisy